-BU 202 PRINCIPLES OF ACCOUNTING II (3)
+BU 202.....MANAGERIAL ACCOUNTING (3)

-The use of accounting concepts in management decision-making, ratio analysis, present and future value concepts, planning and policy-making based on accounting statements and reports.
+The use of accounting concepts in management decision-making, ratio analysis, present and future value concepts, planning, and policy-making based on accounting statements and reports.

 Prerequisite: A grade of C (73%) or better in BU 201

-BU 205 BUSINESS LAW (3)
+BU 205.....BUSINESS LAW (3)

 Introduction to law and the judicial system followed by a study of the law of contracts, warranties and product liability, consumer protection, real property, landlord and tenant, agency and employment, partnerships and corporations.
-Prerequisite: BU 101
+Prerequisite: BU 101.
+Prerequisite waived for non-business majors.

-BU 301 PRINCIPLES OF MANAGEMENT (3)
+BU 301.....PRINCIPLES OF MANAGEMENT (3)

-Introduction to management practice and decision-making; organizational structures; the role of managers in planning and organizing, leadership and communication, and controlling business; emphasis on the development of the Christian business person's personal philosophy of management.
+Introduction to management practice and decision-making; organizational structures; the role of managers in planning and organizing, leadership and communication, and controlling business; emphasis on the development of the Christian business person's philosophy of management.

 Prerequisite: BU 201